Perseverance of the saints: Practical interpretation supporting an absolute assurance of salvation

 Calvin heavily drew upon Augustinian soteriology.
 However, both Augustine and Luther, an Augustinian friar, held that believers, based on their own understanding, cannot definitively know if they are among the "elect to perseverance."
 Despite Calvin's inability to offer a clear rationale, he was more optimistic than Luther regarding this possibility.
 Calvin suggested that some assurance of being an elect might be possible.
 This possibility of assurance, based on personal introspection, was also expressed by later Calvinist theologians.
 It was mentioned in the Heidelberg Catechism (1563) and the Westminster Confession of Faith (1646).
 In the 18th century, Hyper-Calvinism encouraged introspection as a means for adherents to determine their election.
 The concept persisted into the 19th century.
 This assurance forms the foundation of unconditional eternal security within Calvinist circles.

 The process leading to eternal security unfolds as follows: Initially, the believer must embrace the Calvinist system, emphasizing unconditional election and irresistible grace.
 Subsequently, through self-examination, they must discern the spiritual influence of the Holy Spirit.
 This introspection may lead to a faith in their own predetermined election.
 In this context, the concept of the perseverance of the saints may prompt the believer to believe in their irresistible perseverance.

 Because this practical interpretation of the doctrine of "perseverance of the saints" leads to "eternal security", within Reformed Christianity, the term has become synonymous with the doctrine itself over time.
 By the early 20th century, "eternal security" was used as a strict synonym for "perseverance of the saints".
 However, in broader Protestantism, "eternal security" often carries a distinct meaning.
 It's then important to differentiate the two due to their respective theological significance.

 Groups such as the Primitive Baptists, originating in Georgia in the early 20th century, officially embraced this form of eternal security due to their strong Calvinist beliefs.

 Historical acknowledgment of the interpretations

-In Calvinist circles, thus, two practical interpretations emerge regarding "perseverance of the saints": One interpretation accept explanations of apparent apostasy such as "evanescent grace," which does not offer believers absolute assurance of salvation during life.
+In Calvinist circles two practical interpretations emerge regarding "perseverance of the saints": One interpretation accepts explanations of apparent apostasy such as "evanescent grace," which does not offer believers absolute assurance of salvation during life.
 The other interpretation rejects these explanations, asserting that believers, through introspection, can know with absolute certainty that they are elect, thus allowing belief in eternal security.
 These two perspectives were already observed in the 16th century.
-Jacobus Arminius, (1560-1609), a pastor of the Reformed Church, encountered both perspectives stemming from the doctrine of perseverance of the saints.
+Jacobus Arminius (1560-1609), a pastor of the Reformed Church, encountered both perspectives stemming from the doctrine of perseverance of the saints.
 He labeled the first perspective "despair" (desperatio) and the second "security" (securitas).
 This "eternal security" interpretation of perseverance of the saints was also explicitly condemned by the Council of Trent (1545-1563).